 Since the financial crisis, global authorities have embarked on a wide ranging review of the banking sector to ensure that the cost to the public purse of any future crises is contained.
 One of the most significant changes has arisen from the Financial Services (Banking Reform) Act 2013 which added the bail-in of certain unsecured creditors to the Special Resolution Regime (SRR) granted to the Bank of England under the Banking Act 2009.
-Bail-in is the opposite of bail-out and requires certain creditors to bail-in funds from existing investments if a bank requires it to remain financial sustainable.
+Bail-in is the opposite of bail-out and requires certain creditors to bail-in funds from existing investments if a bank requires it to remain financially sustainable.

-Local authority deposits in banks are unsecured and because other previously unsecure creditors have become preferred under EU Directives it means that the risks associated with local authority unsecured investments in banks have risen.
-Bail-in risk does not discriminate and applies to RBS and Lloyds Banks even where they retain an albeit reducing level of UK Government ownership.
+Local authority deposits in banks are unsecured and because other previously unsecured creditors such as retail investors have become preferred under UK and EU Directives, it means that the risks associated with local authority unsecured investments in banks have risen.